• Send us Mail

 The Trend for Anti-Gay Laws in Russia

-01 Apr 2012 / 2 Comments / in Editorial/by Editor
+01 Apr 2012 / Comments Off / in Editorial/by Editor

-In two articles published in February, Polari wrote about the passage of a law through St Petersburg parliament that would make it illegal to publically support anything LGBT.
+In two articles published in February, Polari wrote about the passage of a law through St Petersburg parliament that would make it illegal to publicly support anything LGBT.
 That bill passed and came into effect in the last week of March.

 The law bans any positive communication in the public sphere about what it terms “propaganda of sodomy, lesbianism, bisexualism and transgenderism”.
 The fine for breaking the law is as follows: 5,000 rubles (£105) for individuals, 50,000 rubles (£1065) for officials, and from 50,000 to 500,000 rubles (£10,650) for legal entities (which is an increase of ten from the original version of the legislation).